 District No. 5 - Includes Lummi Island; Extends east to west to the south boundary of Acme; South Boundary is Skagit County Line; East and West Boundaries are the same as for Whatcom County.
 (Board Member - Gary Knaus)

 Four (4) of the Board members shall be involved in the primary production of agriculture products.
 However, this does not require that agriculture be a primary source of income for these members.
 One (1) member shall only reside within a District area of Whatcom County.
 An Ex-officio shall be appointed from WSU Cooperative Extension and will provide technical assistance to the Board.

 Each term is for four (4) years, beginning on the 1st of February and expiring on the 30th of January, with no limit on consecutive terms.
 The board will elect a chairperson and a vice-chair at the first meeting of each year.
 Unexpired terms will be appointed for the remainder of the vacant term.

-There are currently two openings on the Board in Districts No.3 and No.4.
+There is currently an opening on the Board in District No.3.
 Please contact the Noxious Weed Board office at 360-715-7470 if you are interested in becoming a Board Member.